NexusHex/Database-Editor-Series/CURRENTPATCHNOTES.md

 > The system to check for the files being present/accessible to the program has been moved to function 'check_for_files()' (QoL)

-ALL UPDATES OF THE EDITOR (TERMINAL-BASED) WILL BE PUT ONTO DATABASE EDTIOR DECAFUNCTION FROM HERE

 D.E.Deca (v1.6.5):

 Released on 08/08/2023